Text: This week we’re

 has staged this parable, with the introductory rationale in v 11, the parable

-both helps to interpret and is interpreted by its surrounding co-text.
+both helps to interpret and is interpreted by its surrounding context.
 This

 does not mean that the parable depends straightforwardly on an allegorical